krishaamer/green-filter-research/research/literature/sustainability.md

 -   esg
 -   etc
 -   wikipedia /
--   Trash found in ocean / nature etc — Help you to decide: what to buy, how to save, where to invest, — Increase your investment point by matching with your contribution /.
+-   Trash found in ocean / nature etc
+-   Help you to decide: what to buy, how to save, where to invest
+-   Increase your investment point by matching with your contribution /.
 -   Point of Sales integration (know the SKU you buy).
 Integrate to the financial eco footprint (no need to scan the product).
 What’s the name of the startup that does this?
+-   Precision Fermentation and Cultivated Meat: Meat products without farm animals

 ## Provenance and Traceability {#provenance-and-traceability}